learn-academy-2023-alpha/week-7-assessment-RichDTran/interview-questions.md

 1. As a developer, I am creating a Rails application with a model called Cohort that has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

 Your answer:In the rails console we would use Cohort_id.create.
 The name of the foreign key will always be the modelname_id.
-It would be on the Cohort because that holes the foreign key and belongs_to would be the Student Model.
+It would be on the Cohort because that holds the foreign key and belongs_to would be the Student Model.

-Researched answer:
+Researched answer:One model will belong to another model by belongs_to. and for many econnections with another model we use has_many this way why can create the foreign key if we forgot too.

 2. Which RESTful routes must always be passed params?
 Why?

 Your answer:CRUD = Create, Read, Update, and Delete because this is the main structure needed for the backend development.
 So users/developers are able to create new data, and able to view (read) the data, make changes(update) to the data, and finally remove(delete) data.

-Researched answer:
+Researched answer: GET, PUT, POST, PATCH, TRACE,  AND DELETE to be able to access that value and creates a path for these routes to be used.
+YOu may have as many parameters as you want.

 3. Name three rails generator commands.
 What is created by each?